-Importation of aquatic animals and aquatic animal products for retail trade for human consumption from a country, zone or compartment not declared free from P. marinus
+Importation of aquatic animals and aquatic animal products for retail trade for human consumption from a country, zone or compartment not declared free from infection with P. marinus

-- 1) Competent Authorities should not require any P. marinus related conditions, regardless of the P. marinus status of the exporting country, zone or compartment when authorising the importation or transit of the following commodities which have been prepared and packaged for retail trade and complying with Article 5.4.2.: - a) mollusc meat (chilled and frozen); and - b) half-shell oysters (chilled and frozen).
+- Competent Authorities should not require any conditions related to infection with P. marinus, regardless of the infection with P. marinus status of the exporting country, zone or compartment, when authorising the importation or transit of the following commodities which have been prepared and packaged for retail trade and which comply with Article 5.4.2.: - a) mollusc meat (chilled and frozen); and - b) half-shell oysters (chilled and frozen).

-Certain assumptions have been made in assessing the safety of aquatic animals and aquatic animal products listed above.
+Certain assumptions have been made in assessing the safety of the aquatic animal products listed above.
 Member Countries should refer to these assumptions at Article 5.4.2. and consider whether the assumptions apply to their conditions.